 Lake-Sumter State College does not currently require COVID-19 vaccinations.
 However, the State of Florida and national accreditation agencies require instruction and skills validation in clinical healthcare settings.
 The individual clinical facilities set the vaccination rules for their institutions.
 These clinical facilities set the compliance rules (i.e., immunizations, drug screenings, background checks, etc.) that students must meet to be eligible for instruction at these sites.
-If you decide not to receive a COVID-19 vaccination or meet other eligibility requirements defined by the clinical facility, you may not be allowed on those sites and may not be able to complete the requirements of your program and obtain your diploma/certification.
-If you have any questions about these requirements, please speak to your program manager or academic advisor.
+If a student decides not to receive a COVID-19 vaccination or meet other eligibility requirements defined by the clinical facility, they may not be allowed to participate those sites and may not be able to complete the requirements of the program and obtain the diploma/certification.
+If you have any questions about these requirements, please speak to the program manager or academic advisor.

 - ANNUAL FLU SHOT: Have documentation of annual flu shot administered during the current flu season.
 If a student chooses not to have the flu shot, a signed declination/waiver form is required.

 - HEPATITIS B: Begin the Hepatitis B series.
 The vaccine for Hepatitis B is highly recommended.
 There must be documentation of 3 vaccinations or positive antibody titer (lab report required).
 If a student chooses not to have the vaccine, a signed declination/waiver form is required.

 - TB TEST: Complete a 1 Step TB Skin Test or Chest X-ray.
 There must be documentation of one of the following: a) negative 1 step test in the past 6 weeks; OR b) negative Quantiferon Gold Blood Test (lab report required) in the past 6 weeks.
 If either test is positive, a clear chest x-ray (with lab report) is required.